NNLO QCD corrections to semi-inclusive DIS

 \end{widetext} where $S_{n,p}(z)$= ${(-1)^{n+p-1} \over (n-1)! p!} \int_0^1 {dy \over y} \log^{n-1}(y) \log^p(1-z y) $, $Li_n(z)$ = $S_{n-1,1}(z)$, and $\zeta_n$ denote values of the Riemann zeta-function.

 A few points are in order.
 As a check of our results, we have reproduced the inclusive SF results of refs.~\cite{Zijlstra:1992qd,vanNeerven:1991nn} for the channels considered by integrating over the scaling variable $z'$, including all the scale-dependant terms.
 The terms that are proportional to the Dirac delta functions and `plus' distributions are in complete agreement with ref.~\cite{Abele:2021nyo}, which uses the framework of threshold resummation.
 Our results from an explicit Feynman diagrammatic approach confirm those predictions including the next-to-SV (NSV) terms quoted in ref.~\cite{Abele:2021nyo}.
-However, for the scale dependent term proportional to $\delta_{\xb} \delta_{\zb}\log({\mu_F^2 \over Q^2})$, we find $\big({17 \over 24} C_F n_F - {193 \over 48} C_A C_F\big)$ instead of $\big({1 \over 24} C_F n_F - {17 \over 48} C_A C_F\big)$ as in ref.~\cite{Abele:2021nyo}.

 In the following we illustrate the numerical impact of the new results for the ${\cal F}_{1,qq}$ CF for a future EIC with a COM energy $\sqrt{s}$ = 140~GeV.
 We have convoluted the CFs with a set of order independent, but sufficiently realistic model distributions for both, PDFs and FFs,